AlbertoEstebanGarcia/PlanetariumServer/README.md

 ## Tech stack

 The API was written in Node.js using the Express Framework.
 For the persistence of the data it was used a MongoDB database hosted in MongoDB Atlas (DBaaS)
-In the test folder there is an integration test to test the API using `mocha` and `supertest` libraries For the documentation of the API it  was used `apidoc`
+In the test folder there is an integration test to test the API using `mocha` and `supertest` libraries.
+For the documentation of the API it  was used `apidoc`

 ## Local installation